 Inflammatory Bowel Disease (IBD) is a general inflammation of your ferret’s digestive tract whose specific cause or causes are still unknown.
 There is little doubt that the chronic intestinal inflammation associated with IBD can be triggered by many things.
 Some associate it with misdirected antibodies produced by the ferret’s own immune system.
 Others with food allergies and sensitivities.
 Still others associate IBD in ferrets with diets that contain too much carbohydrate.
 Individual genetics is probably a factor as well.
 Ferrets are often ~ 2 or 3 years old when their digestive tract symptoms such as loose stools, diarrhea, poor appetite and weight loss begin.
 A few of these ferrets vomit as well.
 Read more about IBD in ferrets here.

 Ferret Rotavirus Type C has been isolated from infant ferrets with diarrhea.
-Because of the pup’s small size, the dehydration caused by this virus is often fatal. (ref) Read a more extensive review of the problem in ferrets here.
+Because of the pup’s small size, the dehydration caused by this virus is often fatal. (read here)

 Megaesophagus As A Cause Of Vomiting